 The Competition Authority is charged with the administration and enforcement of competition policy in Ireland.
 It has wide discretion in discharging these responsibilities.
-It has the power to start investigations on its own initiative, the power to summons witnesses to give evidence, search premises subject to obtaining a search warrant from the District Court, and refer criminal cases to the DPP for prosecution23 and to initiate legal proceedings in civil cases and summary criminal cases.
-Under the mandatory notification system the Competition Authority is responsible for merger control using a competition test.24 The Competition Authority also has a mandate to advise Ministers on the impact, from a competition perspective, on legislative proposals, such as the proposed Grocery Code referred to in Table 1, while Competition Authority's studies on eight professions has led to increased openness, liberalisation and competition.25 The Competition Authority thus has a wide range of activities and outputs in enforcement and advocacy.
+It has the power to start investigations on its own initiative, the power to summons witnesses to give evidence, search premises subject to obtaining a search warrant from the District Court, and refer criminal cases to the DPP for prosecution22 and to initiate legal proceedings in civil cases and summary criminal cases.
+The Competition Authority also has a mandate to advise Ministers on the impact, from a competition perspective, on legislative proposals, such as the proposed Grocery Code referred to in Table 1.
+The Competition Authority thus has a wide range of activities and outputs in enforcement and advocacy.

 Attention is confined here to criminal cartel cases.
 The Competition Authority has consistently argued that cartel enforcement is its top priority.
-For example, its 2006-2008 Strategy Statement, that:
+For example, its 2006-2008 Strategy Statement, that